History of KTLA in Timeline

 KTLA

-KTLA is a television station based in Los Angeles, California.
-Serving as the West Coast flagship station for The CW, it is the largest directly owned property of Nexstar Media Group, The CW's majority owner.
-The station's studios are situated at the Sunset Bronson Studios in Hollywood, and its transmitter is located on Mount Wilson.
+KTLA is a television station based in Los Angeles, California, serving as the West Coast flagship station for The CW network.
+It is the largest directly owned property of Nexstar Media Group, The CW's majority owner.
+KTLA's studios are located at the Sunset Bronson Studios in Hollywood, while its transmitter is situated on Mount Wilson.
+The station plays a significant role in the Los Angeles media market as a key CW affiliate.

-In 1939, Milton Berle threw the ceremonial "Transmit On" switch at the Chicago World's Fair at the birth of analog television broadcasting.
-He did this again at KTLA's transition to HD broadcasting on October 28, 1998.
+In 1939, VIP Milton Berle threw the ceremonial "Transmit On" switch at the Chicago World's Fair at the birth of analog television broadcasting.

 1939: FCC Licenses Experimental Station W6XYZ